Reasoning and Learning a Perceptual Metric for Self-Training of Reflective Objects in Bin-Picking with a Low-cost Camera: Experiment

 As shown in Tab.
 2, Fdpose does not perform well especially for highly reflective objects (R1$\sim$R5 and S1$\sim$S7), even though it employs language-aided randomization in synthetic data.
-However, Fdpose shows a better performance than Texpose and Sim2real for R6 and R7 as the complex appearance of these two objects hinders the effectiveness of Texpose and Sim2real.
-Our algorithm perform well both on ROBI with result of 70.57 and Self-ROBI with result of 71.52, especially for S4, S7, R1 and R2, which enables our algorithm to achieve the highest grasp success rate.
+However, Fdpose shows a better performance than ONDA and Sim2real for R6 and R7 as the complex appearance of these two objects hinders the effectiveness of ONDA and Sim2real.
+Our algorithm perform well both on ROBI with result of 70.57 and Self-ROBI with result of 71.52, especially for S4, S6, R1 and R2, which enables our algorithm to achieve the highest grasp success rate.
 Even for objects with complex appearances (R6 and R7) or large variations in scale (S1 and S4), our algorithm can still adapt to them.
-The performance of Texpose and Sim2real are worse than ours as they suffer from the occlusion problem during self-training, which reduces the precision of pseudo poses.
 We also show some examples in Fig. \ref{fig:Test_performance}.
-We find the matching error of Fdpose is worse than that of other methods, because as a generic model, it struggles to adapt to the metallic sheen and incomplete depth data.
-Moreover, our proposed method performs better than other self-training methods \cite{Sim-to-real}\cite{texturelearning}, particularly for objects with occlusion shown in Fig. \ref{fig:Test_performance}, as the occlusion is primarily treated as an important cue rather than noise for both MoPR and metric learning.
+We find Fdpose is worse than other methods, because it struggles to adapt to the metallic sheen and incomplete depth data.
+ONDA shows good performance because of its occlusion-aware domain adaptation method but it is worse than ours as it still suffer from severe occlusions and depends more heavily on the initial values of FFB6D \cite{FFB6D} than ours.

-Because Texpose and Sim2real, as well as our method, employ initial values provided by FFB6D \cite{FFB6D}, we investigate the effect of different initial values on the robustness of each method as shown in Fig. \ref{fig:curves10}.
+Because ONDA and Sim2real, as well as our method, employ initial values provided by FFB6D \cite{FFB6D}, we investigate the effect of different initial values on the robustness of each method as shown in Fig. \ref{fig:curves10}.
 Specifically, we randomly disturb translation components and rotation Euler angles with Gaussian noise.
 For the rotation noise (RN), we add angular noise with standard deviation (STD) from $0^\circ$ to $75^\circ$ in all three axes.
 For the translational noise (TN), we apply noise with a STD from $0$ cm to $15$ cm in all the axes.
-From Fig. \ref{fig:curves10}, we can find for both TN and RN, the accuracy of Texpose and Sim2real decreases substantially, particularly for Sim2real.
+From Fig. \ref{fig:curves10}, we can find for both TN and RN, the accuracy of ONDA and Sim2real decreases substantially, particularly for Sim2real.
 However, our method is independent of the translation component of the initial poses, so changes in TN have no effect on our results.
 For RN, our method exhibits a more moderate decline in accuracy as RN increases.
-Therefore, compared with \cite{Sim-to-real} and \cite{texturelearning}, our method demonstrates better robustness with different initial values.